 Some resorts, such as Club Med, offer other specials to entice families.
 For example, children under 4 could stay for free, or there could be complimentary enrichment programs, such as wine tastings and cooking classes.
 At Sandals Resorts, many land and water sports are included, from scuba diving to fitness center access.

 Some resorts only offer free buffets, while a la carte dining is extra.
+Or, you can dine at certain restaurants only one time per stay.
 Room service may be an added cost, and occasionally airport transfers and Wi-Fi are not included.
-Also, don’t forget to factor in expenses at the airport, like meals and parking.
+Also, don’t forget to factor in expenses at the airport, such as meals and parking.

-On the other hand, be wary of all-inclusive cruises, which typically have many additional costs, such as drinks (both alcoholic and non), shore excursions, snacks and even on-site activities, says Tom Carr, president of All Inclusive Outlet, an online travel agency specializing in all-inclusive resorts.
-Babin points out that the true cost of a cruise can easily triple from the base price after all of the extras—airfare, taxes, mandatory gratuities and more—are added up.
+On the other hand, be wary of all-inclusive cruises, which typically have many additional costs, such as drinks (both alcoholic and non), shore excursions, snacks and even on-site activities, says Tom Carr, founder and CEO of Preferred Vacations.
+Babin points out that the true cost of a cruise can easily triple from the advertised base price after all the extras—airfare, taxes, mandatory gratuities and more—are added up.

-The great thing about all-inclusive vacations is that you know upfront what the vacation will cost, so you can budget in advance without the worry of racking up additional costs, says Linda Schreiber, president and owner of Starship Travel Inc., an online travel agency specializing in all-inclusive travel.
+With all-inclusive vacations, you know upfront what your vacation will cost.
+That lets you budget in advance without the worry of racking up additional costs, says Linda Schreiber, president and owner of Starship Travel Inc., an online travel agency specializing in all-inclusive travel.

 “By the time you pay for your airport and hotel transfers, meals, drinks and activities at a non-inclusive hotel, the total cost is generally significantly higher than an all-inclusive package,” Babin says.